Cumberland Cemetery

 Mowing and Maintenance

-The Village has initiated a new mowing plan for the cemetery.
+The Village has initiated a mowing plan for the cemetery to improve the health of the soil.
 From May to September, grave areas will be trimmed once each month, as needed.
-Some of the field areas will be left with longer grass which will help build the humus in the soil, and in turn help with water retention.
+Some of the field areas will be left with longer grass to build the humus in the soil, which in turn will help with water retention.
 Not mowing in these area will also prevent the destruction of killdeer ground nests in the late spring.

 Annual Spring Clean Up

-Each April, Village staff tidy up and removes items that detract from the appearance of the cemetery.
+Each April, Village staff tidy up and removes items that detract from the appearance of the cemetery, including worn artificial flowers and broken mementos..

 If you have any personal items, mementos or artificial flowers on your loved one’s gravesite that need to be refreshed, please consider taking them home in March to be sure they aren’t removed by staff.